Groundfloor Review: Invest in Real Estate with as Little as $10

 When the project is completed, it’s time to get paid.
 Another attribute that makes Groundfloor unique is its short holding period compared to other investments.

-Almost all Groundfloor loans have terms less than 12 months, which means you get your money back faster.
+Almost all Groundfloor loans have terms of 18 months or less, which means you get your money back faster.

 Sometimes loans run into issues — either because a term of the loan agreement with the borrower has been violated (a “default”) or because extra time will be required to complete renovations and a sale or refinancing (a “workout” or “default past due” — also known as a maturity default).